 1.2.3 D3.js

 D3 is a JavaScript library for manipulating web documents based on data.
-It creates visualizations by binding the data and graphical elements to the Document Object Model and eventually produce dynamic and interactive data visualization in web browsers with the help of standard web technologies like HTML, CSS, SVG.
+It creates visualizations by binding the data and graphical elements to the Document Object Model and eventually produce dynamic and interactive data visualizations in web browsers with the help of standard web technologies like HTML, CSS, SVG.
 The visualizations developed in this thesis were all created using the D3 visualization library.

 1.2.4 Uncertainty